Tag Archives: #toxicmold

 • Indoor Environmental Consultations

 Advanced certifications in mold testing and mold inspections.
-We provide indoor allergy tests and mold testing, water damage, and moisture assessments.
+We offer indoor allergy tests and mold testing, water damage, and moisture assessments.
 Our thorough inspections include a visual site inspection along with a protocol of mold sampling where and if needed.
-We utilize moisture meters for water and excess moisture and relative humidity detection, water losses, and property damage for homes, offices, and businesses.
+We use moisture meters for detecting water and excess moisture.
+They also measure relative humidity, water losses, and property damage in homes, offices, and businesses.

-Environmental Consultations to provide indoor air quality solutions and goals to help identify the problem and minimize impact due to floods, storms, pipe leaks, mold, high relative humidity, or condensation.
+Environmental Consultations supply indoor air quality solutions and goals.
+They help pinpoint the problem.
+They also reduce impact due to floods, storms, pipe leaks, mold, high relative humidity, or condensation.
 Environmental Resources is here to offer peace of mind for your home, business, and office.
-We provide a thorough visual inspection to look for and detect black mold, allergenic or pathogenic mold fungi.
+We offer a thorough visual inspection to look for and detect black mold, allergenic or pathogenic mold fungi.
 Indoor air testing and direct sampling, odor investigations, and allergy assessments for pollen, dander, fibers, dust, or dust mites.
-We can provide supervised independent oversight, support for mold remediation projects, and post-mold remediation verification following industry standards and guidelines.
+We offer supervised independent oversight.
+We give support for mold remediation projects.
+We also guarantee post-mold remediation verification according to industry standards and guidelines.
 Healthy home indoor air quality consulting to point you in the right direction with preventative measures where needed.
-May your air quality be clean so that you may breathe easier whether it is mold, allergies, flooding, or odors.
+Your air quality be clean so that you breathe easier whether it is mold, allergies, flooding, or odors.

 Quality Service